-The story behind St Hugo is steeped in history.
+Every fine wine is created with passion and craftsmanship.
+But only St Hugo is created to honour the close bond between a father and a son.
 In the Barossa Valley in 1895, Louis Hugo Gramp was born to a family whose very name is rooted in Australian wine history.

 Born on 19 September 1895 in the Barossa Valley, Hugo Gramp lived and worked his entire life in this world-renowned wine region.
 Today, his legacy is celebrated in the magnificent new brand home of St Hugo in the Barossa.